netxms/netxms-doc/admin/advanced.rst

        $node - current object if it is 'Node' class
      - none
    * - Hook\:\:CreateSubnet
-     - Hook that is executed after creation of a subnet
+     - Hook that is executed on subnet creation
      - $node - current node, object of 'Node' class

        $1 - current subnet, object of 'Subnet' class
      - true/false - boolean - whether subnet should be created
    * - Hook\:\:UpdateInterface
-     - Hook that is executed at the ens of interface update
+     - Hook that is executed at the end of interface update
      - $node - current node, object of 'Node' type

        $interface - current interface, object of 'Interface' type